Welcome to the Grove City Marching Band!

 Please see our Fundraising page for information on fundraisers.
 See the Levy Concessions page for very important and useful information on working those events.
-Lastly, check out the Fundraising Calendar which is just like the Band calendar.
+Lastly, check out and subscribe to the Fundraising Calendar which is just like the Band calendar.
 You can look ahead at what events are coming up and free up your calendar.

 Lastly, our mentoring program is great at helping make all this stress of joining such a large organization just that much easier.
 As a new member of the band (Freshman or upperclassmen) you will be given a mentor that you can contact day or night with questions or updates.
 They will help walk you through what you need to make this first year a smooth one.
 They've done it all and know the ins and outs of the band program.
 Kelly Long is in charge of the Mentoring program and they will be letting you know who your assigned mentor is later this spring/early summer.

 Reach out to your mentor and ask questions.
 They may not realize you have questions and they are happy to help you get going.
 If they can't help you, they will find out someone who can.
 Also, see the Booster Info page above and you can find who is in charge of what activity.
 This is very useful and easier than posting questions on Facebook.
 Some committee members are not on Facebook or don't monitor it.